swiftlang/swift/docs/CToSwiftNameTranslation.md

 func doSomethingContrived(_ action: String, error: ()) throws
 ```

-A base name of "init" can be used on a *class* method that returns `instancetype` or the containing static type in order to import that method as an initializer.
+A base name of "init" can be used on a *class* method that returns `instancetype` or the containing static type to import that method as an initializer.
 Any other custom name *prevents* a class method from being imported as an initializer even if it would normally be inferred as one.

 ```objc
 + (Action *)makeActionWithHandler:(void(^)(void))handler